ZachTaylor2002/Fitness-Wizard/README.md

 ## Overview

 This project is a React-based application made with HTML, TailwindCSS, JavaScript, React.js, and Git.
+Fitness Wizard allows users to customize their workout plans by selecting from four options tailored to their preferences.
+Users can choose the muscle group they want to target, select their fitness goal (strength, power, growth, hypertrophy, or cardiovascular endurance), and then pick their specific workout routines.
+The application ensures a user-friendly experience and helps users achieve their fitness objectives effectively.
 <br>
 <br>
 ** **